matheusnsilva7/Recipe/README.md

 ## Introduction

-The Favorite Recipes App is a convenient way to keep track of your preferred recipes.
+The Favorite Recipes Website is a convenient way to keep track of your preferred recipes.
 It allows you to search for recipes, save your favorites, and view detailed information about each recipe.

 ## Features